-Coutts J&R are undertaking the mid-term review of the Apple and Pears Communication Program to look at effectiveness and changes that may make the program (even) more effective.
-Amy Samson is taking a lead role in this based on her extensive background in communication programs and their evaluations.
+Coutts J&R undertook a mid-term review of the Apple and Pears Communication Program to look at effectiveness and changes that may make the program (even) more effective.
+Amy Samson took a lead role in this based on her extensive background in communication programs and their evaluations.

 Jeff and his team at Coutts J&R has provided leadership in the development of intervention and evaluation approaches across Australia and beyond in rural and regional development, Research, Development and Extension (RD&E) and education.
 The projects listed in this section are examples of those undertaken in recent years – ranging from individual project evaluations to working with national funding bodies to developing monitoring and evaluation frameworks to guide investments and reporting.Read More